 The table of recommended selections for cottage garden plants is based on a list of flowers in the Shakespeare Garden at the Brooklyn Botanic Garden.
 As their Web site says, "This charming garden in the English cottage-garden style exhibits plants mentioned in the Bard's poems and plays."
-Observe that, in some cases where the Brooklyn Botanic Garden lists a particular species of a cottage garden plant, the list merely includes the genus, to avoid undue pedantry.
+In some cases where the Brooklyn Botanic Garden lists a particular species of a cottage garden plant, the list merely includes the genus, to avoid undue pedantry.
 Thus "garden sage" is included in the list simply as "sage."
-Do note, however, that the ornamental sage, 'Victoria Blue' salvia is also well regarded as a cottage garden plant.
+The ornamental sage, 'Victoria Blue' salvia is well regarded as a cottage garden plant.

 Besides the herbs listed below, herbs with fragrant leaves, in general, would probably have been popular as cottage garden plants.
 The sweet-smelling foliage of an herb such as sweet woodruff would have been valued as a useful commodity.
 Such foliage could have been harvested and used to mask unpleasant odors in an agricultural setting in which there was no such thing as running down to the corner store to buy Lestoil.